ferrocene/ferrocene/src/expressions.rst

    Each :t:`match arm` is evaluated in declarative order as follows:

    #. :dp:`fls_pgulnjeoxwtj`
-      The :t:`match arm marcher` of the :t:`match arm` is evaluated.
+      The :t:`match arm matcher` of the :t:`match arm` is evaluated.

    #. :dp:`fls_2dg7wl68z7ar`
-      If the :t:`match arm marcher` succeeds, then
+      If the :t:`match arm matcher` succeeds, then

       #. :dp:`fls_yv11febo0kyb`
          The :t:`operand` of the :t:`match arm` is evaluated.